All Episodes

 Sorry about that, Jeremy.

-Okay, well turn off whatever you're listening to, your device we call it, and just ignore that and go ahead.
+Okay, well, turn off whatever you're listening to, your device, we call it, and just ignore that, and go ahead.

-Okay, my question is, when they decided to use nanotechnology as opposed to a homeopathic approach to treating the atmosphere, how did they decide to do that?
+My question is, when they decided to use nanotechnology as opposed to a homeopathic approach to treating the atmosphere, how did they decide to do that?

 What led them in the path of nanotechnology as opposed to a homeopathic approach?

-I was not aware they were treating the atmosphere with nanotechnology, Doctor.
+I was not aware they were treating the atmosphere with nanotechnology, doctor.

-And so instruments are getting smaller and more efficient, lighter weight, and things like that.
+Neither was I. I mean, nanotechnology is a very small miniaturization, and we certainly use that in instrumentation, and so instruments are getting smaller and more efficient, lighter weight, and things like that.

 And of course, that's a huge boon when we put that stuff up on satellites.